kevquirk/kq-jekyll/_posts/2019/2019-12-24-privacy-security-are-different-round-2.md

   - Privacy
   - Security
 ---
-I recently wrote a post explaining that I think [Privacy & Security Are Different](https://kevq.uk/privacy-security-are-different/).
-Following that post I&#8217;ve received some feedback questioning my rationale.
+I recently wrote a post explaining that I think [Privacy & Security Are Different](/privacy-security-are-different/).
+Following that post I've received some feedback questioning my rationale.
 This post is a response to some of that feedback.

 ## Privacy is part of security {#h-privacy-is-part-of-security}

-A lot of the feedback I received was stating that privacy is part of security, and without security you can&#8217;t have privacy.
-I don&#8217;t feel that is the case.
-I like analogies, so let&#8217;s look at an analogy to explain how I see privacy vs security:
+A lot of the feedback I received was stating that privacy is part of security, and without security you can't have privacy.
+I don't feel that is the case.
+I like analogies, so let's look at an analogy to explain how I see privacy vs security:

 The bank sends a letter marked _private and confidential_ to me.
 Only I should open the letter because it is private and addressed to me.